TheEdoRan/next-safe-action/packages/website/docs/safe-action-client/custom-server-error-handling.md

 export const action = createSafeActionClient({
   handleReturnedServerError(e) {
-    // In this case, we can use the 'MyCustomError` class to unmask error messages
+    // In this case, we can use the 'MyCustomError` class to unmask errors
-    // and return them to the client. if (e instanceof MyCustomError) {
+    // and return them with their actual messages to the client. if (e instanceof MyCustomError) {
       return {
         serverError: e.message,